KQM-git/TCL/docs/equipment/artifacts.md

 * 4-Piece set bonus is applied to Prototype Amber's healing effect.
 * The active bonus timer will remain even when any piece is removed or the character equipping the set is swapped out of the team.
+* 4-Piece Maiden's Beloved's effect does not stack on multiple uses, and instead refreshes the duration.

 </Artifact>